The Ultimate Guide to OSINT and Google Dorking

 One popular use of Google Dorks is to discover vulnerabilities in websites.
 By using specific search queries, hackers can identify websites with weak points or misconfigurations that can be exploited.
 This facilitates unauthorized access, data breaches, or injecting malicious code into the target system.

 Another common application is the identification of exposed devices.
 Google Dorks can uncover internet-connected devices with insecure settings or default credentials, such as webcams, routers, or IoT devices.
-This information can be exploited for unauthorized access or even surveillance.
+This information can be exploited for unauthorised access or even surveillance.

-Moreover, Google Dorks can be employed to gather information about organizations.
+Moreover, Google Dorks can be employed to gather information about organisations.
 By searching for specific file types or directories, hackers can locate sensitive information, such as financial reports, databases, or login credentials, that might be stored on publicly accessible servers.

 Best Google Dorks List